LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 	longer used).

-*	If the :var:`readlobs` option is false for :mod:`ll.orasql` cursors, the CLOBs/BLOBs returned will be be wrapped into something that behaves like a Python file.
+*	If the :var:`readlobs` option is false for :mod:`ll.orasql` cursors, the CLOBs/BLOBs returned will be wrapped into something that behaves like a Python file.
 The original :class:`LOB` object is available as the ``value`` attribute of the returned wrapper object::